 The next step on the road towards an expressive and functional wardrobe is to develop your aesthetic ideas and create a cohesive, refined concept.
 Moodboards

 are a great way to collect visuals all in one place.
 First, gather a ton of inspiration.
 Then, analyse everything and identify themes

 There is no point in building a wardrobe around platform heels, if you work from home or spend most of your time in a conservative environment.
 Your wardrobe should not only express your personal style but also be tailored to your lifestyle.
 Does your wardrobe fit your lifestyle?

 Capsule wardrobes are one of the core elements of a minimalist approach to personal style

 .
-In the best case scenario, a capsule wardrobe should consist of a small selection of key pieces, express the essence of your style, be optimally adjusted to your lifestyle and allow you to quickly pull together an outfit for every occasion.
-Think of it as the ‘main ingredients’ in your wardrobe – you might want to try out a few new spices here and there, but as long as your main ingredients are in the mix, you know that the end result will turn out well.
+In the best case scenario, a capsule wardrobe should consist of a small selection of key pieces that express the essence of your style, are optimally adjusted to your lifestyle and allow you to quickly pull together an outfit for every occasion.
+Think of them as the ‘main ingredients’ in your wardrobe – you might want to try out a few new spices here and there, but as long as your main ingredients are in the mix, you know that the end result will turn out well.
 Read this post

 for a detailed step-by-step guide to creating a 20-piece capsule wardrobe.